apigee-labs/rapier/README.md

 shows an example of how Rapier handles this case.
 Here is the [corresponding generated Swagger document](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-spec-hub.yaml).

 \[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
 “Blaauw and I believe that consistency underlies all principles.
-A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder”
+A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder” - Fred Brooks, "The Design of Design", 2010